topseed/nbake-intro-build-app-store/README.md

 IMPORTANT: Note that 'Build Phonegap' is different from 'Phonegap'.
 'Build Phonegap' does not need or use XCode or Andorid SDK as it builds in the cloud.

+0. Before starting appstore:

-0) Before starting make sure you app looks good in mobile size, for example in Google Chrom Dev Tools.
-Also, that there is only one index.html and in root, this is SPA.
-And paths need to relative - there is no web server.
+a) make sure you regualr web app looks good in mobile size, for example in Google Chrom Dev Tools.

-Last
+b) all the links to assets must be relative.
+And a good idea that some link to your CDN, or better, link you to your regular www application in the cloud - load assets from the cloud.
+It may be harder to develop an appstore app if you don't have the it allready delopyed as www.

+c) In general, you want to load the index.html page in root, so that relative links are easier.

-You can get a starter app with 'nbake -b'.
+d) You can get a starter app with 'nbake -b' (b, for build phone gap)

-1) Developing for a device, you'll need 'remote' logging since you can't see messages in browser console.
+1. Developing for a device, you'll need 'remote' logging since you can't see messages in browser console.
 Some choices include weinre, Prepros or logz.io, but there are others.
 One of 3 should be configured in regular browser before building.
 You should be able to see web app loggs remotely!

 2. A and/or B.